kunalkandekar/Picadillo/README.txt

 4) randomly generated strings of 8 - 128 characters with a 4 - 8 character
    common prefix (to test longer string comparison times.)

+NOTE: As with all benchmarks, this should be run on a machine with minimal other applications and services running, since those wildly throw the results off.
+Furthermore, most benchmarks to measure insert times are swamped by the latencies involved in allocating new memory and re-hashing hashtables on resize, so an accurate measure is not available.
+But logically it makes sense that there should be minimal change, since we are only negligible increasing the amount of work done during inserts.

 For randomly generated keys, colliding strings differ at the first character itself with fairly high probability, indicating the key string comparison should return very fast.
 Yet the speed advantage persists, indicating that comparing integers is still much faster than string comparison.
 Furthermore, in experiments, the larger the key string, the greater the speed improvement.

-(A fairly exact probability can be easily determined based on the number of alphabets in the keys; keys are alphanumeric with uppercase and lower case allowed; hence probability of comparison ending at the first character of the key is 1/62 ~= 0.12%.
-Probability of ending at Nth char is 1/(62^N))
+(A fairly accurate probability can be easily determined based on the number of alphabets in the keys; keys are alphanumeric with uppercase and lower case allowed; hence probability of comparison continuing past the first character (i.e. a mismatch not occuring at the first character) of the key is 1/62 = 1.6%.
+Probability of comparison continuing upto the Nth char is 1/(62^N)).

-In Java/.NET, this may be due to the two main reasons:
+In Java/.NET/CPython, this may be due to the two main reasons:
 1) Mainly, the cache-miss latency incurred in loading the key object from main memory for comparison.
-In Java, the key is stored separately in memory, and the hashtable bucket only holds a pointer to it.
-Key comparisons require de-referencing the pointer, which is an extra indirection that potentially frequently incurs a cache miss and corresponding cache line load from RAM.
+In Java, .NET and CPython, the key object is stored separately from the hashtable bucket object in memory, and the bucket only holds a pointer to the key.
+Hence, key comparisons require de-referencing the pointer, which is an extra indirection that potentially frequently incurs a cache miss and corresponding cache line load from RAM.
-2) The implementation of String#equals, which also performs a pointer- comparison, a string length comparison, and an object type (instanceof) comparison before actually comparing the characters.
+2) The implementation of String#equals, which typically also performs a pointer- comparison, a string length comparison, and often an object type (instanceof) comparison before actually comparing the characters.
+Note that in CPython, there is a special method for unicode string keys (lookdict_unicode) that is optimistically used by default, which uses a unicode key comparison method (unicode_eq) until the first time a non-unicode key object is detected.
+However, this still does not get rid of the object type check (PyUnicode_CheckExact) at every lookup.

 In C++ (Sparsehash's "dense hashtable"), due to the use of templates, the key object is stored within the bucket itself.
 Hence it is inevitably loaded into